YWHo/react-to-google-cloud/README.md

 terminal% gcloud run deploy pirate-service --source .
 ```

-If certain APIs are not enabled on the project, the following question will be asked:
+If certain APIs are not enabled on the project, you will be prompted with the following question:

 ```console
 The following APIs are not enabled on project